Map of current day Turkey.

 The Evening Ledger, Philadelphia, 16 December 1914.

-In the ensuing months, the attacks became widespread and eventually reached the town of Aivali itself.
+In the ensuing months, the attacks became widespread and eventually reached the town of Ayvalik itself.
 Farms belonging to Greeks were plundered and thousands of sheep stolen.
 Churches were ransacked and icons desecrated while young girls were taken away.
-According to news reports, the situation at Ayvali was described as 'critical'.
+According to news reports, the situation at Ayvalik was described as 'critical'.
 These initial attacks were conducted by bands of armed Turks who were recruited and led by civil and military officials.4

-The report of an Englishman visiting one of the Aegean islands was published in the Manchester Guardian on the 29th of June 1914 and in it, the Englishman mentioned how all the villages in the environs of Aivali were being cleared of their inhabitants.
-He also stated that the kaymakam (governor) of Aivali told the inhabitants that they must go.
+The report of an Englishman visiting one of the Aegean islands was published in the Manchester Guardian on the 29th of June 1914 and in it, the Englishman mentioned how all the villages in the environs of Ayvalik were being cleared of their inhabitants.
+He also stated that the kaymakam (governor) of Ayvalik told the inhabitants that they must go.
 The kaymakam said: "This is no longer your country; if you don't go today you will be compelled to go tomorrow."5

-In addition to these measures, in July and August of 1914, Ottoman Greek males from Aivali between the ages of 18 and 48 were conscripted into the notorious Amele Taburlari (labor battalions) and were sent to the interior without adequate food and water provisions and made to work around the clock in horrendous conditions.
+In addition to these measures, in July and August of 1914, Ottoman Greek males from Ayvalik between the ages of 18 and 48 were conscripted into the notorious Amele Taburlari (labor battalions) and were sent to the interior without adequate food and water provisions and made to work around the clock in horrendous conditions.
 Most perished due to ill-treatment, starvation, slaughter and disease.
 A German cablegram of the 12th of May 1918 to the Foreign Office in Berlin included statements by Ottoman prisoners who described the condition of these Greek draftees.
-One report mentioned how Greek millionaires from Aivali were deported to Mosul and Konya and were in rags begging, or occupied with roadwork.6
+One report mentioned how Greek millionaires from Ayvalik were deported to Mosul and Konya and were in rags begging, or occupied with roadwork.6

-In July 1915, the media reported that the Greeks of Aivali had been ordered to evacuate the town in order to be driven to the interior.7 The report stirred public opinion and the Greek Government protested to the Sublime Porte (Ottoman Government).
+In July 1915, the media reported that the Greeks of Ayvalik had been ordered to evacuate the town in order to be driven to the interior.7 The report stirred public opinion and the Greek Government protested to the Sublime Porte (Ottoman Government).
 These deportations were to have been supposedly executed on the grounds of military necessity.
 The extent of these deportations is unknown.
 While a general deportation was attempted on the 15th of September 1915, the 272 deportees were soon returned.

 Some Greeks were deported the following year.
-On the 13th of October 1916, The Liberal Democrat of Kansas reported that Turks arrested 500 notables and the Greek Metropolitan of Aivali and sent them all to the interior and subjected them to the roughest treatment.8
+On the 13th of October 1916, The Liberal Democrat of Kansas reported that Turks arrested 500 notables and the Greek Metropolitan of Ayvalik and sent them all to the interior and subjected them to the roughest treatment.8

-The deportations of Greeks from Aivali were renewed in 1917.
+The deportations of Greeks from Ayvalik were renewed in 1917.
 In March of 1917 the town was occupied by three battalions of troops from Soma under the order of Vahid Bey, the Military Commander of the region.
 Before dawn on the day of their arrival, all males 15 years and upwards were arrested, while women and children were given five minutes to prepare for their deportation.
 The evacuation of the town was complete by the 30th of April with the population being scattered over the Bursa and Smyrna vilayets and the district of Karassi among inhospitable Turkish speaking villages.
 The town was then destroyed, the altars of its churches desecrated, its chapels demolished and shops plundered.9

 The Evening Star, Washington, 15 August 1917.

-According to a Greek Legation report from Constantinople dated 24th of April and 1st of May 1917, Greek deportees from Aivali were in bad shape at Bursa (situated 290km from Ayvalik) and had been marching for 45 days en route to Yenisehir (60km from Bursa) and Bilecik (100km from Bursa).
+According to a Greek Legation report from Constantinople dated 24th of April and 1st of May 1917, Greek deportees from Ayvalik were in bad shape at Bursa (situated 290km from Ayvalik) and had been marching for 45 days en route to Yenisehir (60km from Bursa) and Bilecik (100km from Bursa).
 Due to fatigue and hardship they'd begged to stay in Bursa for at least a few days to rest but were denied.
 Over 180 died on the way, their bodies thrown into ditches while others half-dead were left on the side of the road, women after giving birth to babies abandoning them in order to continue the march.
 At the time of the report, 500-600 families had arrived and more were on their way, 200 families being settled at Tahtali and Yaylacik in the district of Bursa.10

 A Greek soldier in the Ottoman Army testified that large numbers of families were encamped in a large plain an hour from Bursa and were dying from hunger and were begging to be saved.
-According to the soldier, 25 Greeks from Aivali who he encountered, told him that their persecution began the week before Palm Sunday, continued during the Holy week and intensified on Good Friday.
+According to the soldier, 25 Greeks from Ayvalik who he encountered, told him that their persecution began the week before Palm Sunday, continued during the Holy week and intensified on Good Friday.
 They were not allowed to take anything with them, and on the way gendarmes were demanding money from them.
 One-hundred and twenty had died in their group.
 They had been settled at Yaylacik and Tahtali, two hours from Bursa.11

 Reports in the media during the latter part of 1917 indicated that the deportations were not only forced, but atrocities were committed on the deportees.
-On the 15th of August 1917, the Evening Star of Washington reported that the American Consul at Salonica received a protest from Greeks of Aivali at Mytilene who were protesting about their treatment, calling for those responsible for the destruction of their town to be punished.
+On the 15th of August 1917, the Evening Star of Washington reported that the American Consul at Salonica received a protest from Greeks of Ayvalik at Mytilene who were protesting about their treatment, calling for those responsible for the destruction of their town to be punished.
 The letter was forwarded to the US State Department and contained the following statement:

 We denounce the horrible and unjustifiable destruction of the historic city of Aivali in Asia Minor, our fatherland.
 More than 30,000 people, all Greeks, and mostly women and children, living in Aivali and the neighboring village of Moschonisi, have been forcibly driven into the interior in conformity with the inhuman plan of the German-Turks [and] have suffered unimaginable atrocities and an unheard of number massacred.12